SEEKING LAND STEWARDSHIP PARTNERSHIP

 Over the past three and a half years, we have been actively stewarding our current property — learning the rhythms of land, animals, and infrastructure in real time.

-For two years, we have raised laying hens and dairy cows, in addition to pigs and seasonal gardens, while carefully building the systems required to support them.
+For three years, we have raised laying hens and dairy cows, in addition to pigs and seasonal gardens, while carefully building the systems required to support them.

 We have remodeled three existing structures on our land ourselves and developed small-scale infrastructure from the ground up.